Spiritdude/nodemcu-shell/README.md

 - **wifi**
 - **tls** (enable it after the list of the modules)

-Install proper firmware with `esptool.py` or other flashing tool.
+Install the firmware with `esptool.py` or other flashing tool; preferably choose the **-integer.bin** as some code assumes integer arithmetic (this will change later).

 ## Installation
 To install the shell with its own `init.lua` and `startup.lua` chain: